SafeScript NSW now available to prescribers and pharmacists in all NSW areas

 Using SafeScript NSW with integrated software

-SafeScript NSW is designed to be integrated into clinical workflow.
+SafeScript NSW is designed to be integrated into clinical workflow when reviewing patient’s prescribing and dispensing history.
 This enables prescribers or pharmacists who have registered for SafeScript NSW, and using integrated clinical software, to receive a pop-up notification on their desktop prescribing or dispensing system warning them when a high-risk scenario is detected within the database.
 These scenarios include:

 Prescribers and pharmacists can click on the notification to access the SafeScript NSW portal to view the patient’s full monitored medicine history.